Vladchenko/WeatherForecast/app/src/main/java/com/example/weatherforecast/WeatherForecast Readme.txt

     ViewModel
         - What can be moved out of it and how
         - Should AlertDialogs refer to interface, but not to viewModel itself

+    - Center a toolbar texts (not a nice idea, after all, I suppose) Following attributes for toolbar and appbar layout do not help android:foregroundGravity="center" android:gravity="center" android:textAlignment="center"